 Obviously there is some risk involved in climbing Half Dome, and there’s no denying that this is an extreme hike by most people’s standards.

-Every year, Half Dome is successfully climbed by more than 100,000 people, and there are relatively few incidents.
-In fact, before permits started being required in 2010, Half Dome was climbed by up to 400,000 people per year!
+During the summer season, Half Dome is successfully climbed by up to 9,000 people per month, and there are relatively few incidents.
+In fact, before permits started being required in 2010, Half Dome was climbed by up to 40,000 people per month!

 That doesn’t mean it’s a joke, though.
 Half Dome is steep.
 Very steep.
 Pictures don’t really do it justice, and I had more anxiety on the cables than I expected.
 Anyone who’s been all the way to the top would probably tell you the same thing.